strapi/strapi/docs/v3.x/concepts/models.md

 ::: tab "Polymorphic" id="polymorphic"

 The polymorphic relationships are the solution when you don't know which kind of model will be associated to your entry.
-A common use case is an `Image` model that can be associated to many others kind of models (Article, Product, User, etc.).
+A common use case is an `Image` model that can be associated to many other models (Article, Product, User, etc.).

 #### Single vs Many